 On June 16, 2005, the LMDC Board of Directors approved a Funding Allocation Plan for the remaining CDBG funds, consistent with Governor George E. Pataki and Mayor Michael R. Bloomberg's proposed Allocation Plan, announced on May 25, 2005.
 The Funding Allocation Plan outlines categories of funding and specific projects, and is available for viewing on the LMDC website at www.renewnyc.com.
-Future Partial Action Plans will detail the projected expenditure of the remaining CDBG funds that are available from the \$2.78 billion grant, consistent with the Funding Allocation Plan referenced above, and will be subject to a public comment period with later submission to HUD.
+Subsequent Partial Action Plans detail the projected expenditure of the remaining CDBG funds that are available from the \$2.78 billion grant, consistent with the Funding Allocation Plan referenced above, and were subject to a public comment period with later submission to HUD.
+More recently in 2006, LMDC issued a Final Action Plan regarding what was then the remaining unallocated portion of the \$2 billion federal appropriation, which has since been amended to reflect subsequent developments.

-Partial Action Plan 4 proposed the allocation of \$156,105,103 for Short-Term Capital Projects, Long-Term Planning, and Supplemental Funds for Business Recovery.
-The Short-Term Capital Projects will provide immediate relief to Lower Manhattan residents, businesses, workers, and visitors by improving accessibility in and around Lower Manhattan and enhancing the quality-of-life in Lower Manhattan, making it a more attractive place to live, work, and visit.
-The Long-Term Planning program is the first step towards realizing the Governor's and the Mayor's vision for Lower Manhattan focusing on airport access, links to Long Island, major boulevards such as West Street and Water Street, and underutilized resources such as the East River Waterfront.
-The World Trade Center (WTC) Business Recovery Grant program provides much needed additional funding for the Business Recovery Grant program, while reallocating underutilized funding in the Employment Training Assistance Program.
+This amended Partial Action Plan 4 allocates \$154,885,603 for Short-Term Capital Projects, Long-Term Planning, and Supplemental Funds for Business Recovery.
+The Short-Term Capital Projects have provided immediate relief to Lower Manhattan residents, businesses, workers, and visitors by improving accessibility in and around Lower Manhattan and enhancing the quality-of-life in Lower Manhattan, making it a more attractive place to live, work, and visit.
+The Long-Term Planning program was the first step towards realizing the Governor's and the Mayor's vision for Lower Manhattan focusing on airport access, links to Long Island, major boulevards such as West Street and Water Street, and underutilized resources such as the East River Waterfront.
+It continues to provide for coordination of HUD funded Lower Manhattan projects planning efforts in Chinatown.
+The WTC Business Recovery Grant program provided much needed additional funding for the Business Recovery Grant program that was initiated by the Empire State Development Corporation.